Viera High School

 Viera High School is a public high school located in Viera, Florida, United States.
 It is part of the Brevard County School District.

 History

 It was the fifteenth high school in the district and the first of the 21st Century Classroom schools in the county.
 The school opened on August 9, 2006, with a student body of 961 and 64 faculty and staff.

 Campus

 The school is located on a 50 acre campus with a student capacity of 2,338.
 The estimated budget for the project is $46,000,000.
 H. J. High Construction Company was contracted to design and build the facility.

+Viera High School Incident

+On August 20, 2023, head coach Shane Staples was fired, and some students suspended, as a result of video depicting simulated sex acts occurring within a player's locker that went viral.

 Academics

 In 2011, students averaged a score of 71 on the advanced-placement examinations, among the highest in the region.

+In April 2021, US News and World Report ranked VHS in the top 7% of schools in the nation, ranked 1,265 out of 18,000 US high schools.

+Viera High School is ranked 100th within the state of Florida as a BEST High School by the US News and World Report Rankings.

+Viera High School was ranked by the Florida Department of Education as a School for Excellence.

+Viera High School raised the graduation rate to 98% in 2024, the highest in school history.

+75% of Viera High School student graduate with Career and College Acceleration.

+Viera High offers over 20 Advanced Placement college level classes and plans to offer additional classes in the coming years.
+697 Advanced Placement exams given in 2024 to students to earn college credit while at Viera High School.

 The School also provides multiple academic programs:

+TV Production Program

+Since 2006, Viera High School’s TV Production class has produced the largely student-run VTV News program, providing hands-on experience in journalism, video editing, and production.
+VTV News has earned several awards at the Florida Scholastic Press Association (FSPA) state competitions, including three Best of the Best awards and seven All-Florida awards in 2019.

 Athletics

 The school fields teams in 16 different sports including Football, Baseball, Cross Country, and Volleyball.
 Including two state championships for the girls' golf team in 2010 and 2014.

-The girls won the school's 4A state championship in soccer in 2014-15.
+The girls won the school's 4A state championship in soccer in 2014-15 & again in the 2015–16 season.

 In 2017, the football team competes in the 7A class.

 Men's Cross Country won 4A State Championship in 2021.

+Boys' Soccer won the 6A State Championship in the 2022–2023 season with an undefeated 21-0-1 record.
+Leaving the boys' soccer team as the only undefeated team in the state.
+Max May was also named Dairy Farmers Mr Soccer Player of the Year.
+Max is only the second player to receive this award in Brevard County.

+The Boys' Golf Team won the 3A State Championship in the 2024.